 Best case scenario, the prof can see that you’ll have a fantastic future in their field if you get some more training, a network, and some good skills in that field.
 This can be a great thing… IF IT’S WHAT YOU WANT!

 Worst-case scenario, the prof has not looked past the end of their own nose and realized that grad school will have no options for you.
-They’re so glad that anyone cares about their dying field, and you are proof-positive that the obscure thing they do, that is quickly fading by the way, it useful.
+They’re so glad that anyone cares about their dying field, and you are proof-positive that the obscure thing they do, which is quickly fading, is useful.

 In this worst-case scenario, it’s not even about you.
 It’s about them.